kevin-dev71/kevin-dev71/README.md

 ### I am a MERN stack developer on the making

 i am stuck in the tutorial hell but making the path in The Odin Project curriculum to get solid bases knowledge and feel confident.
-Hope i can start building amazing and professional projects.
+Hope i can start building amazing and professional projects and land the dreams job.

 now collaborating with [Uncle-Liquor](https://github.com/Uncle-Liquor) in the Frontend